Sex education: Talking to your teen about sex

 See more In-depth

-- Teen dating violence.
-Centers for Disease Control and Prevention. http://www.cdc.gov/violenceprevention/intimatepartnerviolence/teen_dating_violence.html.
-Accessed June 6, 2014.
+- Understanding teen dating violence.
+Centers for Disease Control and Prevention. https://www.cdc.gov/violenceprevention/pdf/teen-dating-violence-factsheet-a.pdf.
+Accessed May 4, 2017.